-In every organisation, small or big, the defined hierarchy of the hired workforce is liable for all the work done.
-However, if seen legally, all professionals need liability insurance to cover themselves against the damages caused to their consumers or target audience.
+In every organisation, big or small, the hierarchy of the hired workforce is liable for all the work that gets done.
+Hence if seen legally, all professionals need liability insurance to cover themselves against any damages caused to their consumers or target audience.
 For instance, those who manufacture products of some kinds buy liability insurance to stay safe in case their products end up harming the user or someone else.

 Similarly, business owners purchase liability insurance that protects them against lawsuits filed by employees related to any mishap during work hours.
 Now think about the top level in the hierarchy of an organisation.
 There are directors on the board, who shoulder more significant responsibilities.
-Any unexpected lawsuit against them can cause severe personal losses.
-There are Directors and Officers (D&O) liability insurance become more important in order to protect such liabilities.
+Any unexpected lawsuit against them can cause severe professional and personal losses.
+In such cases, Directors and Officers (D&O) liability insurance become more important in order to protect such liabilities.

 What is D&O Liability Insurance?

-The Directors and Officers (D&O) liability insurance covers the directors and managers of an organisation against personal losses due to errors made while discharging their duties for the organisation.
-The claims of this insurance cover the legal fees that the organisation may have to suffer as a result of the lawsuits filed against their directors and officers by various stakeholders, be it employees, competitors, regulators, and others.
+The Directors and Officers (D&O) liability insurance covers the directors and managers of an organisation against lawsuits filed due to errors made while discharging their duties for the organisation.
+This insurance covers the legal fees that the organisation may have to suffer as a result of the lawsuits filed against their directors and officers by various stakeholders, be it employees, competitors, regulators, and others.

-While most of these insurance policies exclude fraud and criminal offences, some insurers extend these policies to cover criminal and regulatory investigations or trial defence costs.
-The policies also include liabilities of the corporation as well as the personal liabilities for its directors and officers.
+While most of these insurance policies exclude fraud and criminal offences, some insurers extend these policies to cover criminal and regulatory investigations or trial defence costs as well.
+The policies also include cover for the liabilities of the corporation as well as the personal liabilities of its directors and officers.
 Common exclusions to these policies involve intentional damage and contractual commitments related to the insured individuals.

-Why is D&O Liability Insurance Significant for All?
+Why is D&O Liability Insurance significant for Non-profit organisations?

-Some of the prime reasons that make D&O liability insurance nearly necessary for the directors and officers in an organisation are as follows:
+Some of the prime reasons that make D&O liability insurance practically indispensable for the directors and officers in an organisation are as follows:

 - Investigations from regulators